Cristela

-Cristela was an American multi-camera sitcom television series that aired from October 10, 2014, through March 6, 2015, on ABC.
+Cristela is an American multi-camera sitcom television series that aired from October 10, 2014, until April 17, 2015, on ABC.
 The series was created by stand-up comedian Cristela Alonzo, who also starred in and wrote for the series and served as an executive producer with co-creator Kevin Hench, Becky Clements, Marty Adelstein, and Shawn Levy for 20th Century Fox Television.
 This made her the first Latina to create, produce, write, and star in her own primetime comedy.

 The series was canceled by ABC on May 7, 2015.

 Synopsis

 The series chronicles the life of Cristela Hernandez, a Mexican-American law school graduate living in Dallas, Texas, who must balance her chance to live the American Dream by working as an unpaid intern at a law firm with the concerns of her family, including her sister Daniela (who thinks she should get a paying job), her brother-in-law Felix (who thinks of her as a freeloader), and her mother Natalia (who wants her to settle down and marry).
 At work, she deals with her boss Trent Culpepper (who is prone to unintentional racist statements), his daughter Maddie (who could not care less about working, and is described by Cristela as a 'rich spoiled white girl'), and Josh (who is her love interest for the series).